MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ### Effort and reward

 Make it clear that every choice is a trade-off and you need to pay attention more to why you're taking a decision than to how to implement it.
-And that continous improvement is the most effective to improve the environment.
+And that continuous improvement is the most effective way to improve the environment.
 Then, provide a high-level reward-effort matrix for the current state, consistent with pillars and subsections addressed in the previous section.
 For example:

 ![image](https://github.com/azarboon/well-architected/assets/21277296/5abfe06b-446f-4da3-bb16-807ccf10edfc)